jakeTran42/Reddit-Clone/README.md

 ## TODO

-1. Convert to ES6 and Promises
+1. Convert to ES6

+2. Promises